Mike Baron: Influences

 Baron has listed Carl Barks and Philip José Farmer as influences on his fiction writing.

 Awards

-Mike Baron received an Inkpot Award in 1988.
-He has been nominated for Best Writer in the Kirby, Harvey, and Eisner Awards, and has won two Eisners ("Best Single Issue" and "Best Writer/Artist Team" both with Rude) for his work on Nexus.
+Mike Baron has been nominated for Best Writer in the Kirby, Harvey, and Eisner Awards.
+He was awarded with an Inkpot Award in 1988, and has won multiple Eisners ("Best Single Issue" and "Best Writer/Artist Team" both with Rude) for his work on Nexus.